The theories surrounding

 of global warming.

-regional trade agreements, such as customs unions, Free Trade Agreements, and
+trade agreements, such as customs unions, Free Trade Agreements, and partial

-partial scope agreements, are crucial in facilitating trade between countries
+scope agreements, are crucial in facilitating trade between countries by

-by eliminating barriers and providing special market access.
-These agreements
+eliminating barriers and providing special market access.
+These agreements typically

-typically encompass various aspects of business, including services, products,
+encompass various aspects of business, including services, products, and

 tariff and non-tariff trade barriers.

-trade restrictions, Free Trade Agreements can also involve the standardisation
+restrictions, Free Trade Agreements can also involve standardising regulations

-of regulations to promote regulatory cooperation, customs collaboration, and
+to promote regulatory cooperation, customs collaboration, and the facilitation

-the facilitation of trade activities.
-By harmonising standards and encouraging
+of trade activities.
+By harmonising standards and encouraging cooperation in

-cooperation in these areas, these agreements aim to streamline trade processes
+these areas, these agreements aim to streamline trade processes and enhance

 While competition among